Review of Nelson's analysis of Bell's theorem: Nelson's analysis of Bell's theorem

 The results at the detectors could depend on the preparation of the particles by the source.
-We denote the set of outcomes at the source as $\Omega_S$ and say that the corresponding events happen at preparation stage.
+We denote the sample space of outcomes at the source as $\Omega_{S}$ and say that the corresponding events happen at preparation stage.
 Since we have a set of outcomes at the source and at the detectors, we must describe the EPR experiment with an enlarged probability space.
-We denote the outcomes of that space as $\Omega=\Omega_{1D}\times\Omega_{S}\times\Omega_{2D}$ and define a sigma algebra $\mathcal{F}$ on that set by the power set $\mathcal{F}\equiv\mathcal{P}\left(\Omega\right)$.
+We therefore define an enlarged sample space $\Omega=\Omega_{1D}\times\Omega_{S}\times\Omega_{2D}$ .
 The probability measure of the enlarged probability space will be denoted by $\mathrm{P}$.